nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | Admin | Invoked if registered. `from_` parameter MUST be `None` | Invoked if registered. `to_` parameter MUST be `None`|
 | Sender | Never invoked. | Invoked if there is a registered hook for an owner address which received minted tokens.  `to_` parameter MUST be `None` |
 | Receiver | Invoked if there is a registered hook for an owner address from which tokens are burnt.  `from_` parameter MUST be `None` | Never invoked.|

+### `set_sender_hook`

+Set or remove a sender hook for a token owner.
+FA2 contract can have one or zero sender hooks per token owner.
+Only token owner can set its own sender hook.
+Token owner address is an implicit parameter, FA2 implementation MUST use `SENDER` address to be associated with the hook.

+If input parameter is `None`, sender hook is to be removed.
+If input parameter is `Some` hook entry point, a new sender hook is to be associated with the token owner address (`SENDER`).

+If present, sender hook is invoked when `from_` parameter of the `transfer` operation is the same as the address of the sender hook owner.

+### `set_receiver_hook`

+Set or remove a receiver hook for a token owner.
+FA2 contract can have one or zero receiver hooks per token owner.
+Only token owner can set its own receiver hook.
+Token owner address is an implicit parameter, FA2 implementation MUST use `SENDER` address to be associated with the hook.

+If input parameter is `None`, receiver hook is to be removed.
+If input parameter is `Some` hook entry point, a new receiver hook is to be associated with the token owner address (`SENDER`).

+If present, receier hook is invoked when `to_` parameter of the `transfer` operation is the same as the address of the receiver hook owner.

+### `set_admin_hook`

+Set or remove an admin hook.
+FA2 contract can have one or zero admin hooks.
+FA2 implementation MAY restrict access to this operation to a contract administrator address only.

+If input parameter is `None`, admin hook is to be removed.
+If input parameter is `Some` hook entry point, a new admin hook is to be associated with the FA2 contract.

+If present, admin hook is always invoked from the `transfer` operation.